prio-data/climate_extremes/docs/EDA/Nominal_Resolution.md

-# ADR 5: Nominal Resolution Consistency Across Indicators
+# Nominal Resolution Consistency Across Indicators

 ## Context
 In the Copernicus Data Store, climate extremes data is presented with a fixed resolution determined by the model, not the indicator.
 This raises the question of whether the nominal resolution is consistent across all indicators.